-These lenses contain added magnification in different areas of the lens to expand a patient’s range of vision, so they can clearly see objects at all distances without contacts or eyeglasses.
+These lenses contain a second form of optical correction called diffraction to expand a patient’s range of vision, so they can clearly see objects at all distances without contacts or eyeglasses.
 They are specifically created to work in a way that you can pick whether to focus on an object nearby or further away.
-With these lenses, many people report an improved quality of life, since they can now see clearly during everyday tasks.
+With these lenses, many people report an improved quality of life, since they can now see clearly during everyday tasks without glasses for distance near and far.

 When implanting multifocal IOLs, the natural lens of the eye is removed, and a clear lens is inserted in its place.
 Many people choose to have these lenses implanted because they are a natural, safe, and effective way to correct vision for all distance fields.